saa419/Getting-and-Cleaning-Data-Course-Project/README.md

 Note that the reshape 2 library must be installed, as it is called by the script.

 ## CodeBook
-Please see CodeBook.md for further details about the script and data.
+Please see CodeBook.md and the script comments for further details about the script and data.